JordanMajd/Electronic_Life/README.md

 Every 1/3 of a second the `World` takes a `turn`.
 For each turn, every `Entity` in the `World` can take an `Action`.
 These actions can be `move`, `eat`, `grow` and reproduce.

+If you like this project, please give it a :star: for motivation :)

 ## Instructions

 Keep these questions in mind before you start working on the project, after you have completed the exercise circle back and answer them.